Vayechi & 1 Kings: Last Will and Testament

 Vayikra & Vayechi: Kidneys and Faces

-After a delay while I wrote a dialogue for Passover and addressed some family issues, I am back at work on my book on Genesis this week, considering the moral ramifications of Joseph’s version of pardoning his ten older brothers.
+After a delay while I wrote a dialogue for a Passover seder and addressed some family issues, I am back at work on my book on Genesis.
+This week I am considering the moral ramifications of Joseph’s version of pardoning his ten older brothers.

 Joseph’s brothers make two attempts to get Joseph to forgive them for their shameful misdeed when he was seventeen and they sold him as a slave bound for Egypt.
 The second attempt happens in the last Torah portion of the book of Genesis, Vayechi.